 For the eggs, you want to use a spoon to create little divots for each egg you are going to crack in.
 If you are serving more than 6 people, simply make more divots to nestle the eggs into.

-Ok, so truth, this recipe works with hot sausage, mild sausage, or chorizo.
+• Ok, so truthfully, this recipe works with hot sausage, mild sausage, or chorizo.
 Use what you have on hand.
 If you are using bulk pork, add smoked paprika and a little heat from ground chili powder too, but just a touch.
 Whatever you have in the freezer that needs to be used works great.

-If you have family or friends that can’t do spice, stick with mild sausage or bulk pork.
+• If you have family or friends that can’t do spice, stick with mild sausage or bulk pork.

 Perfecting the Fried Eggs